rapid7/dap/README.md

 `dap` versions 1.4.x and later depend on [Maxmind's geoip2/geolite2 databases](https://dev.maxmind.com/geoip/geoip2/geolite2/) to be able to append geographic and related metadata to analyzed datasets.
-In order to use this functionality you must put your copy of the relevant Maxmind legacy databases in the correct location in `/var/lib/geoip2` or the `data` directory of your `dap` installation or override with an environment variable that specifies the full path to the database in question:
+In order to use this functionality you must put your copy of the relevant Maxmind databases in the correct location in `/var/lib/geoip2` or the `data` directory of your `dap` installation or override with an environment variable that specifies the full path to the database in question:

 * ASN: `GeoLite2-ASN.mmdb` (environment override: `GEOIP2_ASN_DATABASE_PATH`)
 * City: `GeoLite2-City.mmdb` (environment override: `GEOIP2_CITY_DATABASE_PATH`)